Russ Harvey Consulting - Computer and Internet Services

 Through the various settings you can make changes to your network settings you can:

 *A VPN may disable your connection to the Internet if it is disconnected (a security measure to protect your privacy).
 Reconnecting or turning off the VPN should resolve any issues.
+A VPN can also disrupt your abiliby to connect to other computers/devices over your network.

 Mac